-- With the advice of your therapist or doctor, your splint is removed during the day.
-Keep the splint on at night until eight weeks after your surgery. - After week six, you may use your hand for very light activities only (do not lift anything heavier than 0.5kg to 1kg in weight). - Be careful when doing activities that involve a lateral key grip, such as using a key, holding a book / newspaper, or holding a plate. - Increase your level of activity as shown by your therapist, but do not do more than your pain allows. - Avoid heavy pinch grips (for example holding a book open or tearing open packets) and lifting (see above) until 12 weeks after your surgery. - Continue scar massage as shown by your therapist.
-Your scar may still feel tender at this stage, this is normal.
+• With the advice of your therapist or doctor, your splint is removed during the day.
+Keep the splint on at night until eight weeks after your surgery.

+- After week four, you may use your hand for very light activities only (do not lift anything heavier than 0.5kg to 1kg in weight). - Increase your level of activity as shown by your therapist, but do not do more than your pain allows. - Avoid heavy pinch grips (for example holding a book open or tearing open packets) and lifting (see above) until 12 weeks after your surgery. - Continue scar massage.
+Your scar may still feel tender; this is normal.